badoualy/story-editor/README.md

 Screenshot
 ----------------

 You can take a screenshot of the editor's content via `editorState.takeScreenshot()`.

-To do this, you need to enable the screenshot mode when creating your `StoryEditorState`.
-To do this, a `ComposeView` is used to render the editor inside an `AndroidView`, which can then be rendered on a bitmap.
+* Specify a screenshot mode when creating your `StoryEditorState`.
+* A `ComposeView` is used to render the editor inside an `AndroidView`, which can then be rendered on a bitmap.
 Because of this overhead, this feature is opt-in and disabled by default.

 Current restrictions: